lizaodawn/IMMARKUS-wiki-clone/01-Overview.md

 ## Work with IIIF Manifest Imports

 IMMARKUS supports importing IIIF manifests, enabling users to access, manage, and annotate image collections from diverse sources.
-By leveraging IIIF’s high-resolution image streaming, users can work with detailed zoomable images without requiring large local storage.
+By leveraging IIIF’s high-resolution image streaming, users can work with detailed zoomable images without the need for large local storage.

 ![01-fig1](update-images/01_overview_fig1.png)
 **Figure 1.** Importing a IIIF Manifest in IMMARKUS